 For polyfills, it uses a database of known polyfill sizes.
 For transforms, it counts patterns that appear when modern JavaScript classes are converted to work in older browsers.
 The audit then shows you how much data you could save by removing this legacy code.
 Modern browsers already support these features natively, so including this code is unnecessary.

-How to fix the "Avoid serving legacy JavaScript to modern browsers" audit
+How to fix the "Legacy JavaScript" audit

 Use this JavaScript loading technique to serve the right code to each browser: